Family Affairs: 2003 cast revamp

 In September 2003, another drastic cast revamp occurred as new series producer Alison Davis arrived, presented with the task of finally getting viewing figures up to an acceptable standard.

 Paul Webb left after his portrayer, Martin Delaney, left the series to take a role in New Zealand serial Shortland Street.
 Following Paul's departure all members of the related Webb, Warrington and Ellis families were gradually phased out.

 Robert Davenport and co-worker Fern Farmer were killed when a runaway car ploughed into the shopfront of Robert's catering business.
-The driver was Dave Matthews' recently arrived stepson Jake Walker (Seb Castang), who lost control of the stolen car during a police chase following a botched deal by Gabriel Drummond.
+The driver was Dave Matthews's recently arrived stepson Jake Walker (Seb Castang), who lost control of the stolen car during a police chase following a botched deal by Gabriel Drummond.
 The biggest casualty of Davis's arrival was the show's only remaining original character, Roy Farmer, who was killed in a fire at his Internet café business.

 These departures left just a handful of old characters on board, with Pete, Sadie, Yasmin, Cat and the returning Dave as the only pre-2002 characters remaining in the show (Pete had joined in 1997, the others in late-1998).
 Pete was now the show's longest-serving character.
 Pete and Eileen Day had married, although she had actually married him for strategic reasons in a long-term plan for revenge.
 In league with the sinister Mike Shaw (Tony O'Callaghan), Eileen had started the fire that killed Roy, in an attempt to frame Pete for arson.
 No one knew Roy was inside when the fire was set; when Pete was arrested, the charge was arson and murder.
 Pete was sent to prison on remand and was absent for many months, seen in isolated episodes where other characters visited him in prison.
 He eventually returned to the storyline with his trial, ending in his acquittal, return to Charnham and to running the pub with Eileen, who had become licensee while he was in custody.